Ten current, former Black female D.C. police officers sue the city, claiming discrimination

 Dickerson is among many plaintiffs who accused D.C. police of routinely giving women in management positions fewer resources and less desirable divisions and departments than others with the same title.

-She also alleged that her upward trajectory in the department has been continuously stalled by chiefs.
+She also alleged that her upward trajectory in the department has been continually stalled by chiefs.
 Many plaintiffs accused the department of promoting Black women less than any other group.

 Women make up less than 23 percent of the D.C. police force and less than 22 percent of its command staff, according to data provided by the department.

 The lawsuit describes a “male-dominated” culture in the department that plaintiffs say has degraded women for decades.
-It alleges that, in one instance in the 1990s, a lieutenant and detective together told a Black female officer she needed to agree to intimate dates and sex acts to receive a promotion and better assignments.
+It alleges that, in one instance in the 1990s, a lieutenant and a detective together told a Black female officer she needed to agree to intimate dates and sex acts to receive a promotion and better assignments.
 It also highlights multiple incidents decades later, such as one where the lawsuit says a White male sergeant urinated into a bottle while riding in a police vehicle with a Black female officer.
-The Black female officer was retaliated against for making “a big deal” of the incident, while the white male was promoted shortly thereafter, the lawsuit alleges.
+The Black female officer was retaliated against for making “a big deal” of the incident, while the White man was promoted shortly thereafter, the lawsuit alleges.

-The lawsuit also said that the Office of D.C.
-Mayor Muriel E. Bowser, the City Council and the D.C.
-Attorney General’s Office, among others, have received multiple complaints against Lee and the EEO but have not taken “any meaningful action” in response.
+The lawsuit also said that the office of D.C.
+Mayor Muriel E. Bowser, the D.C.
+Council and the D.C. attorney general’s office, among others, have received multiple complaints against Lee and the EEO but have not taken “any meaningful action” in response.
 At the news conference Wednesday, attorneys for the plaintiffs urged city government to take this lawsuit as an opportunity to resolve the injustices in its police department, not “grind these litigants into oblivion.”

 Bowser (D) responded to a question about the lawsuit at a separate news conference Wednesday, saying that she will “investigate any issues that we deem need to be investigated and take appropriate actions.”
-She also said she takes pride in running a government where people advance based on the merit of their performance alone, and she “won’t tolerate anything less.”
+She also said she takes pride in running a government in which people advance based on the merit of their performance alone, and she “won’t tolerate anything less.”

 D.C.
-Council Member Charles Allen (D-Ward 6), who chairs the public safety committee, called the allegations “incredibly disturbing in describing both individual incidents and the workplace culture the women experienced.”
+Council member Charles Allen (D-Ward 6), who chairs the public safety committee, called the allegations “incredibly disturbing in describing both individual incidents and the workplace culture the women experienced.”
 He said he respected the officers for coming forward and would carefully review the court filings.

 Hiram Rosario, chief steward in the police union, spoke at the Wednesday news conference on behalf of the police union.
-He cast the allegations in the lawsuit as an “embarrassment” to the department and said it only scratches the surface of discrimination and problems.
+He cast the allegations in the lawsuit as an “embarrassment” to the department and said they only scratch the surface of discrimination and other problems.

 Some of the allegations echo those in a lawsuit filed in 2018 by a group of Black and Latino officers of both genders in neighboring Prince George’s County.
 The concerns of those officers — that they were being discriminated against in hiring, promotions and discipline because of their race — also started as internal complaints that were not addressed by police leadership.